Everything You Need to Know About B2B Mid-Funnel Content

 The middle portion of the buyer’s journey is equally as important in defining a brand’s longevity and the success of its content marketing strategy, but many content marketers either devalue this middle process or fail to invest in its maturation.

 As content marketers, we are aware of the big statistics that drive our industry.
 Inbound marketing gets 54 percent more leads into the sales funnel than traditional marketing, and, accordingly, 78 percent of CMOs see custom content as the future of marketing.
-This year, nearly a quarter of organizations designated over half of their marketing budget to content.

 To echo the great words of Joseph Tribbiani, “You’re wasting good pastrami!“—and dropping the meat.